+We are ambitious for every child and young person at Aurora Keyes Barn School.
 We encourage high expectations from and for all our young people.
 From the very first day they walk through our doors, we're building foundations for their last day.